oraziogallo/foolproofrm/README.md

 | help | not yet | --- |

 ## Installation
-The installation simply copies the script in `\usr\local\bin` and creates an alias to it.
+The installation simply copies the script in `/usr/local/bin` and creates an alias to it.
 ```bash
 bash install.sh
 source ~/.bashrc